 Fashion, and its ability to save the world:

 Prof. King firmly believes that Fashion has the ability to save the world.
 His proposal is truly remarkable, as he puts forward the idea of using fashion as a vehicle of ideological dialogue.
 For instance, professionals like stockbrokers, doctors, engineers are all aware of how they are contributing to society, and all of them have a sense of clothing, a fashion ethic, which they don’t think about that much.
-But in reality, their fashion choices can convey deeper messages into society and introduce the required sense of responsibility.
+But in reality, their fashion choices can convey deeper messages to society and introduce the required sense of responsibility.

 Creativity and Perspective in Fashion:

-Upon contemplating how much evolution we have already seen in Fashion, it is a little hard to imagine what is the next innovation that’s going to emerge.
+Upon contemplating how much evolution we have already seen in Fashion, it is a little hard to imagine the next innovation that’s going to emerge.
 Our host, Ms. Archana Surana posed this really important question to understand the role of creativity and fresh perspectives in fashion.

 According to Prof. King, the notion of creativity covers three aspects: being able to create, being creative, and being at the creation.
 And these three aspects will become more important when we talk about responsible innovation in the fashion industry.